Category Archive menu_en

 Deadly Sydney animals

 Deadly Sydney animals may not be front of mind when you think of Sydney.
 Possibly, you may think of our Opera House, Harbour Bridge, New Years Eve Fireworks or possibly, cute and cuddly animals.
 Whilst our city is all of these things, it is also home to some of the world’s most deadly animals.
 Unfortunately, many people associate Australia and its largest city with deadly animals.
 Whilst there are many deadly animals here, as a tourist, chances of dying after encountering a wild animal are extremely remote.
-Let us take you through the deadly animals that call Sydney home and then why you will be unlikely to die by any of them.
+Let us take you through the list of deadly Sydney animals and then explain why you will be unlikely to die by any of them.

 Deadly Snakes